A simple red cartoon-style telephone handset icon, isolated on a white background.

 One-on-one free email deliverability consultation

-A spam trap is an email address that is not used by a human but is created and maintained by an email provider or anti-spam organization to catch and identify spammers who send unsolicited emails.
+A spam trap is an email address created and maintained by an email provider or anti-spam organization to catch and identify spammers who send unsolicited emails.
+Spam traps are also used to identify senders who are not following email best practices, such as using purchased or outdated email lists, or who are not properly maintaining their email lists by removing invalid or inactive email addresses.

 There are two types of spam traps: